-This means her essential oils come out readily and are easily extracted in teas, unlike most water-based herbal extractions which require an infusion with a brew time of 4-8 hours.
+This means her essential oils come out readily and are easily extracted in teas—unlike most water-based herbal extractions, which require a 4-8 hour brewing time to make a full-strength infusion.

 So I love a cup of anise hyssop tea to soothe frayed nerves or an upset stomach.

-Yet my favorite use is to simply savor the fresh medicine of her smell and flavor—which lifts my spirit, calming and grounding me.
+Yet I must admit my favorite use is still to simply savor the fresh medicine of her smell and flavor.
+It lifts your spirit, calming and grounding you.

 Plants in the mint family

-Once you positively identify a plant as being in the mint family, you know that it is edible (in reasonable quantities, at least).
+Ah, yes.
+For starters, once you positively identify a plant as being in the mint family, you know that—at least in reasonable quantities—it is edible!